Are there legal requirements to hiring an employee? (Employee Series)

 State Mandated Sick Leave

-Beginning in 2023, many states and some cities implemented a mandatory sick leave for employees who work in those areas.
-There are complexities to these rules so it’s important to research what is required for where your employee is working.
-In general, most employees are going to be eligible to earn sick time, even part-time.
-This sick time/leave is usually only able to be used for sick and safe (safety from abuse) time away from work.
-This is not a mandated vacation policy for your employees.
+In general, most employees will be eligible to earn sick time, even if it’s only part-time.
+This sick time/leave is usually only able to be used for sick and safe time (safety from abuse) away from work.
+Note: this is not a mandated vacation policy for your employees.

 Handbooks & Other Notices

-We’ll wrap up this section with other requirements employers have for their employees.
-Based on the MN Wage Theft Law, employees must be given a written offer letter before they start work.
-This can be a form provided by the department of labor, or you can create a letter that includes all of the information on the form.
-Examples of this would be what their wage rate or salary would be, whether they are exempt or non-exempt, if they’re eligible for time off or benefits, who they will report to, contact information of the company, among other items.
+Based on the MN Wage Theft Law, employees must receive a written offer letter before they start work.
+This can be a form provided by the Department of Labor, or you can create a letter that includes all of the information required on the form.

 No assurance is given that the information provided in this blog is comprehensive in its coverage or that it’s suitable in dealing with each individual’s particular situation.
 This blog article exists to provide general information only and does not constitute tax or legal advice, and cannot be used or substituted for tax or legal advice.
 Savvy Bird Consulting, LLC is not responsible for the implementation or outcomes this material may have.